 It is a rare but documented fact that people who have given birth can develop preeclampsia up to six weeks after delivery.
 The signs and symptoms for post-partum preeclampsia are the same after birth as they are during pregnancy, including nausea, dizziness, trouble breathing, headache, and altered vision.
 People who experience headache after giving birth should notify their doctor, as headache is a common symptom of post-partum preeclampsia.

 Post-partum preeclampsia is just as serious a condition as preeclampsia during pregnancy, which means it’s vital to contact your medical team whenever you feel abnormal after birth.
-This condition is treatable, but you’ll have to talk to your doctor about how any medications you may go on may affect your baby’s health if you are breastfeeding.
+You may need to be admitted to the hospital, but the prognosis for full recovery is good.
+If you need medications to treat your blood pressure, you can talk to your doctor about choosing medications safe for breastfeeding.

 I Had Preeclampsia in My Pregnancy.
 What Now?